StackVista/stackstate-docs/develop/scripting/async_script_result.md

 ### Chaining

-Multiple asynchronous script results can be chained together.
+From version 1.15: Multiple asynchronous script results can be chained together.
 This is useful for combining for example the results of topology with telemetry.

 For example: